paazmaya/grunt-hgactivity/README.md

 > Visualise activity in Mercurial repository

-Provides a Grunt task that runs the command 'hg activity' with the given options.
+Provides a Grunt task that runs the command `hg activity` with the given options.
 This task can be configured to split the activity graphic based on the given time span.

 The project that this task is used, should use [Mercurial](http://mercurial.selenic.com/) as